eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-single.md

 - `kdevuser` and `kdevpass`: A developer user name and password that will be granted access to this deployment of Codewind.
 The `cwctl` command creates the user and adds it to the realm if it does not exist.
 - `ingress`: The ingress domain for your cloud environment.

-To install Codewind, enter the following example command:
+To install Keycloak using Codewind, enter the following example command:

 ```
 ./cwctl --insecure install remote \